gamemanual0/gm0/source/docs/software/using-android-studio.rst

    .. image:: images/using-android-studio/opening-as.png
       :width: 50em
-      :alt: A screen should appear with an option to conimage settings and import a project
+      :alt: A screen should appear with an option to configure settings and import a project

 #.
 Check for updates.
-Click on the "conimage"
+Click on the "configure"
    dropdown and select "check for updates."
    If you do not have the latest version, download the updates.